Method acting—or the Method—is one of the most iconic and mysterious acting techniques in the world. It is also one of the most controversial.

-The formal home of Method acting is The Actors Studio, which is now part of Pace University in New York.
-The Lee Strasberg Theatre and Film Institute also holds Method acting classes in New York and Los Angeles.
-If you want to get a head start on Strasberg’s teachings, you can prepare by reading his book, “A Dream of Passion: The Development of the Method.”
+If you want to get a head start on Strasberg’s teachings, you can prepare by reading his book “A Dream of Passion: The Development of the Method.”

 These books written by former students are also a great place to start: